ChrisCPNV/Go_HabitTracker/README.md

 ## **Overview**

-Go_HabitTracker is a backend REST API application that allows users to:
+Go_HabitTracker is a full-stack habit tracker that allows users to:

 - Create, read, update, and delete tasks (habits)
 - Organize tasks with tags/categories
 - Mark tasks as complete
+- Track tasks visually with a calendar
+- View tasks for a selected day alongside the calendar
 - Manage habit data persistently with SQLite

-The application provides a clean REST API interface for task management and is built entirely in Go for performance and simplicity.
+The application provides a REST API for backend management and a responsive frontend built with HTML, CSS, and JavaScript.

 ## **Technologies Used**

 - **Language:** Go 1.21+
 - **Database:** SQLite (via `modernc.org/sqlite`)
 - **Architecture:** REST API with HTTP handlers
+- **Frontend:** HTML, CSS, JavaScript
 - **Database Driver:** Pure Go SQLite implementation (no CGO required)

 ## **Project Structure**